Social media marketing (SMM) can help businesses connect with potential customers like no other channel.

 Developing a robust social media marketing strategy can help increase sales and establish your company as an industry leader.
 But, the only way to build a solid marketing plan is to understand the different social media platforms and the way people behave on each individual network.

-Let’s take a look at the social media marketing definition, why you should promote your solutions on these platforms, and the different steps you need to follow to create a successful SMM strategy.
+Let’s define what is social media marketing, why you should promote your solutions on these platforms, and the different steps you need to follow to create a successful SMM strategy.

 What is Social Media Marketing?